Beijing city fortifications: Inner city walls

 The walls of the Inner city had a perimeter of 24 kilometres.
 It was roughly square, with the east and west walls slightly longer due to the north and south walls being moved from their original positions.
 The northwestern section lacked a vertex; on a map it looks as if the corner had been bitten off.
 In the Chinese mythological story of Nüwa mending the heavens, "the heavens were missing in the northwest, and the earth was sinking in the southeast".
 According to scientific investigations done with remote sensing, this area originally had city walls, built in swamps and wetlands.
 The wall was abandoned in favour of a diagonal connection, placing a small triangle of land outside the city.

 Beijing's Inner city came under siege many times; for example, the invasions of Anda Khan and Houjin during the Ming dynasty and the Boxer Rebellion and Eight-Nations Alliance attack during the Qing dynasty.
 All but the Eight-Nations Alliance were successfully defended against.

 After the collapse of the Qing dynasty in 1911, the barbicans at Zhengyangmen, Chaoyangmen, Xuanwemen, Dongzhimen, and Andingmen were dismantled, along with Dong'anmen and the city walls of the Imperial city, to improve traffic flow and to allow for construction of the circum-city railway.
 In 1924 a new gate was created at Hepingmen to improve traffic flow.
 Many other gates and archways, such as the Qimingmen (the present Jianguomen) and Chang'anmen (the present Fuxingmen), were opened during this period.

-After 1949, the Communist Party of China ordered the demolition of the city walls on a giant scale.
+After 1949, the Chinese Communist Party ordered the demolition of the city walls on a giant scale.
 During the Korean War, in order to ease traffic density, six new archways were built: Dayabao alley archway, Beimencang archway (now called the Dongsi Shitiao archway), North Bell Tower Avenue archway, Xinjiekou archway, West Guanyuan archway, and Songhe'an alley archway.